re-mote-sensing/re-mote/README.md

 * Upload LoRa3GServer to the arduino with a LoRa shield and 3G shield stacked onto it.
 This acts as the LoRa server which sends data from all sensors to the Raspberry Pi server.

-* If using Atlas Scientific EC and DO sensors, you can upload the ECClient and DOClient to the Arduinos with those respective sensors attached and a LoRa shield installed.
+* If using Atlas Scientific EC and DO sensors, you can upload the ECClient and DOClient sensorval sketches to the Arduinos with those respective sensors attached and a LoRa shield installed.

 * If using the setup with new sensors, you can follow the sketches used to send values from Atlas Scientific sensors as a guideline to create a program for the new sensors.